dariuszparys/services-in-vnet/README.md

 ## References

-This sample application is an excerpt of an bigger script to nail down the base of having
+This sample application is based on the result of an customer engagment.
+It is simplified and provides just some key learnings.

+It was also inspired by https://github.com/Humoiz/azureml-terraform-template